If the United States Suddenly Withdraws

 Description

-This policy brief analyzes a counterfactual scenario in which the United States suddenly withdraws from the ongoing Middle East conflict.
-It argues that withdrawal would not terminate hostilities, but would function as a systemic trigger that removes the primary escalation-regulating actor, activates proxy amplification dynamics, and accelerates strategic realignment across regional and global security systems.
+This policy brief analyzes a counterfactual scenario in which a sudden U.S. withdrawal from the Middle East conflict functions as a systemic trigger rather than a conflict-ending event.
+It argues that withdrawal would remove the primary escalation-regulating actor, activate proxy amplification dynamics, and accelerate strategic realignment across regional and global security systems.

 Abstract

 A sudden U.S. withdrawal from the ongoing Middle East conflict would not terminate hostilities but instead initiate a structural transformation of the conflict system.
-Rather than producing de-escalation, withdrawal would trigger a systemic shock by removing the primary mechanism of escalation regulation, thereby redistributing pressure across actors and domains.
-This shock would activate proxy amplification, transforming the conflict into a distributed and persistent network.
+Rather than producing de-escalation, withdrawal would trigger a systemic shock by removing the primary mechanism of escalation regulation and redistributing pressure across actors and domains.
+This shock would activate proxy amplification, in which geographically embedded armed groups expand operational activity under reduced constraint, transforming the conflict into a distributed and persistent network.
 Over time, these dynamics would consolidate into strategic realignment characterized by pluralized influence structures, alliance fragmentation, and increased uncertainty in global security commitments.
-The brief concludes that withdrawal functions not as an endpoint, but as a systemic inflection point with enduring implications for regional order and global power perception.
+The brief further argues that withdrawal would generate a domestic political reckoning within the United States, feeding back into future strategic constraints and raising the threshold for intervention.

 Files